New American Funding VA Loans – 2019

 VA loans offer features not available to people who do not qualify.
 One example of this is that a VA loan may be for up to 103 percent of the sale price of the home you are purchasing.
 Additionally, these loans are not required to have private mortgage insurance, a requirement other insured loans have should the borrower put down less than 20 percent of the purchase price.

-There are several benefits which you can take advantage of if you qualify for a VA loan.
+There are several benefits which you can take advantage of if you qualify for new american funding VA loans.
 Some of these include:

 - No Down Payment Loans – while other mortgage lenders may require as little as three percent down payment, those who qualify for a VA loan can obtain a loan to purchase a home with no money down.
 This is a significant benefit since this allows those who qualify to obtain their home and not drain their savings accounts at the same time.